 The original hatch has been valiant for 46 years.
 But it is not up-to-date, does not close well and does not let any light into the ship.
-The new hatch is from LEWMAR and she is round.
-I sawed a 24 cm thick boat plywood board to the dimensions 60 x 60 cm. … More next weekt. ...
+The new hatch is from LEWMAR and it is round.
+To begin, I sawed a 24 cm thick boat plywood board to the dimensions 60 x 60 cm. …

 The sawed base is laminated with epoxy resin

 The hatch base is already primed with 2K primer and will later be painted together with the deck.
 The installation can only be done when the deck has been reworked.

 Before the deck can be sanded in the coming weeks, everything has to be removed bit by bit, which does not hinder the grinding and painting work.

 ...
 The pulpit and the pushpit have to go down.